hr1juldey/IndiByte/media/tts/scene_11_vo_01.md

-The VISION extends FAR beyond just creating a DATABASE.
-INDIBYTE aims to reach TEN MILLION PLUS USERS by TWO THOUSAND TWENTY-FIVE... including PUBLIC HEALTH INITIATIVES, CLINICS, and CONSUMER APPS.
+The vision extends far beyond just creating a database.
+IndiByte aims to reach 10 million plus users by 2025, including public health initiatives, clinics, and consumer apps.

-The PLATFORM is designed to integrate with INDIA'S DIGITAL HEALTH INFRASTRUCTURE... including programs like AYUSHMAN BHARAT.
+The platform is designed to integrate with India's digital health infrastructure, including programs like Ayushman Bharat.